Treatment and Recovery

 Opioid Agonist Therapy (OAT)

 Opioid Agonist Therapy is a medical treatment for people who are addicted to opioids.
 In OAT, medical professionals provide safe, slow-acting opioid medication to reduce the symptoms of opioid use disorder.
 Commonly used medications include methadone and buprenorphine.
-You can access OAT in BC through the Opioid Treatment Access Line, or
+You can access OAT in BC through the Opioid Treatment Access Line or through a clinic or doctor.

 - Learn more about treatment and supportive recovery services and find a list of services throughout BC